JesseAldridge/carrot-vision/README.md

     brew install opencv

-  Look for this in the output of the above command.
+  Look for the text below in the output from the above command.
 If you see it, run the commands it tells you to run:

     ==> Caveats
     Python modules have been installed and Homebrew's site-packages is not